(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Defining Assessing Rationality

 \subsubsection{Defining Rationality}

-The concept of a `rational agent' has become an integral part of the artificial intelligence discourse, although its precise meaning varies significantly between uses \cite{hoek_wooldridge_2003}.
-Whether considering an application of computer vision, large language models, or reinforcement learning, the goal is invariably to arrive at a model that produces \textit{rational} decisions \cite{wooldridge_2000}.
-However, what is \textit{rational} can be interpreted a number of ways \cite{wheeler_2020}: for instance, it could mean making a decision closest to what a human would make, achieving the optimal outcome, or achieving a good outcome in the quickest time possible. \shortciteA[p.273]{gresham_2015} define computational rationality as ``identifying decisions with highest expected utility, while taking into consideration the costs of computation."
-Within the field of artificial intelligence, several differing approaches exist to the understanding of a rational agent.
-As we will see, developments within computer science have been integrated conceptions of a rational agent from various fields.
+The concept of a \textit{rational agent} has become an integral part of the AI discourse, although its precise meaning varies significantly between uses \citep{hoek_wooldridge_2003}.
+Whether considering an application in computer vision, LLMs, or reinforcement learning, the goal is invariably to arrive at a model that produces \textit{rational} decisions \citep{wooldridge_2000}.
+However, what is \textit{rational} can be interpreted a number of ways \citep{wheeler_2020}: for instance, it could mean making a decision closest to what a human would make, or achieving the optimal outcome, or even achieving a good outcome in the quickest time possible. \citet[p.273]{gresham_2015} define computational rationality as ``identifying decisions with highest expected utility, while taking into consideration the costs of computation."
+Within the field of AI, several differing approaches exist to the understanding of a rational agent.
+As we will see, developments within computer science have integrated conceptions of a rational agent from various fields \citep{zilberstein_2011}.